 PAP/RAC, alongside with SPA/RAC and REMPEC, will help the partners to liaise with the Barcelona Convention system in the most efficient way, and building on the MedPan experience, partners will screen their products to be as concrete and practical as possible, and in line with MPAs managers’ needs and expectations.
 The project will last 18 months.

-PAP/RAC has been engaged to accompany the process of pedagogical programme reform at the National Superior School for Marine Sciences and Coastal Management (ENSSMAL) in Algiers, Algeria through integration of the MedOpen ICZM Advanced on-line training in the education of the future graduate students.
-The aim of this process is to further improve technical capacities of Algeria in the domain of sustainable development of coastal zones, their protection, resilience and valorisation.
-To that end, PAP/RAC is organizing a 12-week Advanced training session for a group of 27 ENSSMAL students attending the 5th (last) year of their education with specialisation in coastal management.
+PAP/RAC has been engaged to accompany the process of pedagogical programme reform at the National Superior School for Marine Sciences and Coastal Management (ENSSMAL) in Algiers, Algeria.
+To that end, the on-line MedOpen advanced course on ICZM, which also aims to further improve technical capacities of countries in the domain of sustainable development of coastal zones, their protection, resilience and valorisation, has been included in the education of future graduate students at ENSSMAL.
+A 12-week Advanced training session has been organized for a group of 29 students attending the 5th (last) year of their education with specialisation in coastal management.
 The training starts on 12 March 2018.
 In addition to awarding the MedOpen ICZM Advanced certificate to successful students, the evaluation of students’ participation in the training will be an integral part of their pedagogical evaluation by ENSSMAL.
 The novelty regarding the practical part of the training (the Simulation Game) is the inclusion of a real pilot site of the Algerian coast, namely the marine part of the coastal National Park of Gouraya - the future MPA, with participation of local actors.

 This initiative is only the first step in fostering co-operation between PAP/RAC and similar academic institutions with the aim of including the MedOpen ICZM training in students’ education programmes.